DevExpress/testcafe-studio-docs/documentation/working-with-testcafe-studio/debugging-tests.md

 IMAGE

-#### Test Execution Speed
+#### Test Speed

 TestCafe Studio provides the capability to change test speed.
 By default, tests are executed at full speed with minimum delays between actions.
 This makes it hard to identify problems visually when running a test.
-To slow down the test, use the **Test Execution Speed** action.
-You can use values from 1 to 0.01.
+To slow down the test, use the **Set Test Speed** action.
+The action parameter allows you to specify test speed from 1 to 0.01.

 IMAGE